BOARD OF DIRECTORS

 Board of Directors

+With almost 30 years of experience in the translation profession, Denis is currently a senior translator-revisor with a Fortune 500 manufacturer of medical devices, pharmaceuticals and consumer packaged goods.
 Previously, Denis managed the translation services of what was then one of the largest research-based pharmaceutical companies in Canada for 10 years.
-During that time, Denis translated or coordinated the translation of marketing, regulatory and training materials associated with the launch of 11 new pharmaceutical products and indications, including a number of first-in-class blockbuster drugs and biologics.
-Denis also successfully implemented an integrated translation request management system and translation indexation software using multiple software vendors.
+During that time, Denis translated or coordinated the translation of marketing, regulatory and training materials associated with the launch of 11 new pharmaceutical products and indications, including a number of first in class blockbuster drugs and biologics.
+Denis also successfully implemented an integrated a translation request management system and a translation indexation software using multiple software vendors.
 Previously, Denis was the director of the Toronto office of the largest provider of translation services in Canada, a publicist with TFO, as well as Project Coordinator and French Language Coordinator with the Ontario Heritage Foundation.
-In 2009, Denis founded Eco-Translation Services in order to provide leading clients in health care advocacy and marketing with high quality and timely English-French translation, proofreading and copy-editing services.
+In 2009, Denis founded Eco-Translation Services in order to provide leading clients in health care advocacy and marketing with high quality and timely English-French translation, proof reading and copy-editing services.

 At ATIO, Denis is committed to encouraging an open dialogue with members of the organization and promoting transparent leadership in order to be better prepared to meet the challenges of the future.